 Semester in the Field: Kenya

 The Department of Ecology and Evolutionary Biology, Civil and Environmental Engineering and Program in African Studies offers a four-course program, taken in three-week segments at Princeton's Mpala Research Centre in Central Kenya and at other sites within Kenya.
-The courses are taught in collaboration with scientists in Kenya and Princeton faculty.
-The courses delve into conservation in Africa, natural history of mammals, global technology, and field ecohydrology.
+The courses are taught in collaboration with scientists in Kenya, Columbia University faculty and Princeton faculty.
+The courses delve into conservation in Africa, natural history of mammals, sustainablility and field ecohydrology.